 The sample sizes in all the pediatric trials are much smaller than those of the adult trials.
 The samples are also likely to be less diverse as compared to the adult trials, as the latter did not show any correlation between factors like race, ethnicity, gender, and the effectiveness of the vaccine.

 Pfizer and Moderna started testing on around two to three thousand children between the ages of 12 and17.
 The latter’s study on children below the age of 12 is expected to to enroll 6,750 pediatric participants.

 The Oxford trial will give the actual covid vaccine to 260 of the 300 volunteers, and the rest—the control group—will receive controlled meningitis shots.

-Apart from written consent by the parents of the volunteers, the children too have to give assent to participate in all the trials.
+Apart from written consent by the parents of the volunteers, in the case of the older children, they too have to give assent to participate in all the trials.

 Who Is Eligible?

-To be able to participate in the trials, the volunteer,
+To be able to participate in clinical trials, a volunteer,

-Shouldn’t have travelled outside of the United States in the past month
+- Shouldn’t have traveled outside of the United States in the past month

 Will There Be Clinical Trials on Children in India?

 Bharat Biotech, the producers of the indigenous Covaxin has been given permission to conduct clinical vaccine trials on children between the ages of 12 and 18 and is likely to start doing so by the end of February, or early March, in Nagpur, reported India Today.